Last Updated on: 28th October 2023, 09:15 am

-Parrots are usually legal in the United States, but Quaker parrots are banned in some states and counties.
+Parrots are usually legal in the United States, but Quakers are banned in some states and counties.

 When importing or exporting parrots, the laws are stricter.
 Endangered or threatened parrot species aren’t always legal to own.
 Likewise, selling, buying, or trading parrots can have legal repercussions.

-A parrot is considered an invasive species, and those endangered are illegal to own or breed in certain U.S. states.
-Other birds protected by the Endangered Species Act are legal to own, but they can’t be sold to residents of other states.
+A parrot is an invasive species, and those endangered are illegal to own or breed in certain U.S. states.
+Other birds may be legal to own, but they can’t be sold to residents of other states.

 Are Parrots Illegal in the U.S.?